 R.A.D.
 (Recreational Alternatives to Drugs) was established in l989 when a concerned citizen approached the New London City Council, requesting their commitment to take action towards the prevention of youth substance abuse.
 The Palmer Fund awarded start-up funds for the program's first year, supporting a part-time staff person and activity expenses.
 The following year, R.A.D. received a federal grant from the Center for Substance Abuse Prevention.
 These monies initiated the formation of the New London Focus Group on Youth, a coalition dedicated to positive youth development.
 After the conclusion of that grant, the Focus Group received funding from the Connecticut Office of Policy and Management to oversee Teen, Parent, and Neighborhood Organizers.
 With a 1997 restructuring, New London Youth Affairs was created, administering R.A.D., the Focus Group, and other related programs.

 The 1997 award of Connecticut Department of Education funds allowed Youth Affairs to serve as New London's Youth Service Bureau.
 From its inception, Youth Affairs has functioned as a division within the Recreation Department.
-However, all program support, operations, and program staff salaries are procured through foundations, government grants, corporations, civic groups, collaborations, donations, and other outside sources.
+However, most program support, operations, and program staff salaries are procured through foundations, government grants, corporations, civic groups, collaborations, donations, and other outside sources.
 The Parks and Recreation Commission make recommendations to the Recreation Department.
-Youth Affairs is facilitated by the full-time Coordinator of Youth Services, Early Childhood/Family Coordinator, Teen Employment/Development Coordinator, and various regular part-time Program Coordinators/Assistants, per diem personnel, and interns/volunteers.
+Youth Affairs is facilitated by the full-time Coordinator of Youth Services, Early Childhood/Family Coordinator, Teen Employment/Development Coordinator, and various regular part-time Program Coordinators/Assistants, contractors, per diem personnel, and interns/volunteers.

 Youth Affairs programs serve New London youth, 8 months through 21 years, and their families.